neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 </div>
 ```

-> Change the tags to semantic HTML, if you have time you can make this part interactive by asking
+- [ ] Change the tags to semantic HTML.
-> the students for their ideas
+  > 💡 If you have time, make this part interactive by asking the students for their ideas.

 ```
 <main>
 <h1>Hello World</h1>
       <article>
             <p>I am training to become a Web Dev.
 Therefore I love coding.
-Other things i like are:</p>
+Other things I like are:</p>
             <ul>
                   <li>good food</li>
                   <li>hanging out with my friends</li>